kevthunder/Vention-system-design-assessment/README.md

 # Structure
-- docs : Architecture design
+- `docs` : Architecture design
-- sample-video-app : React app
+- `sample-video-app` : React app for the front end and BFF
+- `feed-recommendation-api` : simple API example for the home feed